sadmaxie/vcard-personal-portfolio-2025/README.md

 - **`category`**: Determines how the project is filtered.
 - **`projectPhoto`**: The main thumbnail displayed for the project.
 - **`images`**: An array of images shown in the project’s gallery modal.
+- **`videos`**: An array of video links that will appear in the project's video player.
 - **`link`**: Optional.
 If a link is provided, an 'eye' icon appears, linking to the project.

+**Icon Behavior on Hover**

+- **Eye Icon**: Appears if the project has a link.
+Clicking it will redirect to the project.
+- **Image Icon**: Appears if the project has images.
+Clicking it will open the project's photo gallery.
+- **Video Icon**: Appears if the project has videos.
+Clicking it will open a playable video player for the project.

 **Supported Scenarios**

 - **Project with both link and images:**
    - The eye icon links to the project, and the gallery icon opens multiple images.

+- **Project with both link and videos:**
+   - The eye icon links to the project, and the video player icon allows playing the videos.

+- **Project with link, images, and videos:**
+   - The eye icon links to the project, the gallery icon opens multiple images, and the video player icon allows playing the videos.

 - **Project with only a link:**
-   - The eye icon appears without a gallery icon.
+   - The eye icon appears without a gallery or video player icon.

 - **Project with only images:**
-   - The gallery icon appears, but no eye icon.
+   - The gallery icon appears, but no eye icon or video player icon.

+- **Project with only videos:**
+   - The video player icon appears, but no eye icon or gallery icon.

-- **Project with neither link nor images:**
+- **Project with neither link, images, nor videos:**
    - No icons appear — only a static thumbnail is displayed.